 For the benefit of those less familiar with it, let’s just take a quick look at what PHP is.
 In short, PHP is a widely-used open source scripting language largely used for creating dynamic web pages – it can collect data from forms, send emails to site users, send and receive cookies, encrypt data, be used with databases and more.
 It’s so popular in fact that it’s used in nearly 80% of sites.

-Why is community support ending for PHP 7.4?
+Why has community support ended for PHP 7.4?

 Every time a new version of PHP is released, that version is supported for two years.
 During that time, new features are added and any security issues or bugs that are reported will have a fix released to sort them out.